Introduction to PostgreSQL Primary Key

 How does Primary Key work in PostgreSQL?

 The PostgreSQL creates a unique B-TREE index on PRIMARY KEY columns if we have added PRIMARY KEY on the table using a column or a group of columns of a table.
-If we don’t define explicitly the primary key constraint name then the PostgreSQL assigns a default name to the primary key constraint.
-The PostgreSQL assigns table_name_pkey as the default name for the primary key constraint.
-Like, If we are having a table named CITIES then the PostgreSQL creates the primary key constraint with the name cities_pkey for the same.
-We can use the CONSTRAINT clause as follows to assign the name for same:
+If we don’t define the primary key constraint name explicitly then PostgreSQL assigns a default name to the primary key constraint.
+PostgreSQL assigns table_name_pkey as the default name for the primary key constraint.
+If we have a table named CITIES, then PostgreSQL creates the primary key constraint with the name cities_pkey for the same.
+We can use the CONSTRAINT clause as follows to assign the name for the same:

 CONSTRAINT constraint_name PRIMARY KEY(column_name1, column_name2,...);